istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 The host used in the service entry should be of the form `<name>.<namespace>.global` where name and namespace correspond to the service's name and namespace respectively.

-To confirm that your multicluster configuration is working, we suggest proceeding to our simple [multicluster using gateways](/docs/examples/multicluster/gateways/) example to test your setup.
+To confirm that your multicluster configuration is working, we suggest you proceed to our simple [multicluster using gateways](/docs/examples/multicluster/gateways/) example to test your setup.